-With spring in full swing, warmer weather is on the way.
-That means you’re probably heading outside with your friends and family to spend time bicycling, in-line skating, or skateboarding.
+With summer weather still holding on, there's a good chance you could be enjoying Dayton's bike trail system, or maybe trying out e-scooters.
 But before you head outside, make sure you take a few safety precautions to avoid common problems that could land you in the Emergency Department.

-“Each year we see injuries associated with biking, Rollerblading, and skateboarding that include head injuries, collar bone, and wrist fractures, and major scrapes—or ‘road rash’—due to accidents on pavement,” says Nancy Pook, MD, medical director of the Emergency Department at Kettering Medical Center.
+“Each year we see injuries associated with anything on wheels, and that includes head injuries, collar bone, and wrist fractures, and major scrapes—or ‘road rash’—due to accidents on pavement,” says Nancy Pook, MD, medical director of the Emergency Department at Kettering Medical Center.
 “Risk of injury increases at accelerated speed, on inclines, and near traffic, so it’s important to know how to stay safe while having fun.”

 Before you head out the door, you can take steps to reduce your risk of injury.
 Follow these tips to stay out of harm’s way and avoid having an emergency: